-A number of features embedded in the Notes to the Facility Agreement required accounting for as a derivative, including the indemnification of certain withholding taxes and the acceleration of debt upon (i) a qualified financing, (ii) an Event of Default, (iii) a Major Transaction, and (iv) the exercise of the warrant via offset to debt principal.
+A number of features embedded in the Notes to the Facility Agreement met the requirements to be accounted for as a derivative, including the indemnification of certain withholding taxes and the acceleration of debt upon (i) a qualified financing, (ii) an Event of Default, (iii) a Major Transaction, and (iv) the exercise of the warrant via offset to debt principal.
 These features represent a single derivative (the "Financing Derivative") that was bifurcated from the debt instrument and accounted for as a liability at fair value, with changes in fair value between reporting periods recorded in other income (expense), net.

-The estimated fair value of the Financing Derivative was determined by comparing the difference between the fair value of the Notes with and without the Financing Derivative by calculating the respective present values from future cash flows using 13.3% and 13.5% weighted average market yield at March 31, 2016 and December 31, 2015, respectively.
-The estimated fair value of the
+The estimated fair value of the Financing Derivative was determined by comparing the difference between the fair value of the

-Financing Derivative as of both March 31, 2016 and December 31, 2015 was \$0.6 million.
+Notes with and without the Financing Derivative by calculating the respective present values from future cash flows using 11.3% and 13.5% weighted average market yield at June 30, 2016 and December 31, 2015, respectively.
+The estimated fair value of the Financing Derivative as of June 30, 2016 and December 31, 2015 was \$0.3 million and \$0.6 million, respectively.